 Yes.
-We will never leave a mom behind if we are rescuing a litter of puppies.
-If we commit to taking the puppies, we also commit to taking the mom.
+We will never leave a mom behind if we are rescuing a litter.
+If we commit to taking the puppies or kittens, we also commit to taking the mom.
 If we are aware of other family members needing rescue, we will take the entire family.
-If we are working with an individual who does not want to surrender the mother of a litter, we will offer to pay to have the mother of the litter spayed so she does not have any more unwanted puppy litters in the future.
+If we are working with an individual who does not want to surrender the mother of a litter, we will offer to pay to have the mother of the litter spayed so she does not have any more unwanted litters in the future.

-WHERE DOES ITV KEEP THE DOGS IT RESCUES?
+WHERE DOES ITV KEEP THE ANIMALS IT RESCUES?

 We operate a facility at 1417 N. Stockwell Road, Evansville, Indiana.
-The majority of our dogs, however, are kept in volunteer foster homes.
-We prefer our dogs to be in foster homes to give the dog time to relax and find his or her true personality.
-Our foster families give us invaluable insight regarding the behaviors, temperament and personality of the individual dog.
+We also opened a second facility at 824 E County Road 800 North, Chrisney, Indiana.
+The majority of our animals, however, are kept in volunteer foster homes.
+We prefer our animals to be in foster homes to give the animal time to relax and find his or her true personality.
+Our foster families give us invaluable insight regarding the behaviors, temperament and personality of the individual animal.

-HOW MANY DOGS DOES ITV HAVE AT ANY GIVEN TIME?
+HOW MANY ANIMALS DOES ITV HAVE AT ANY GIVEN TIME?

-The number of dogs we are responsible for vary at any given time, but we usually have at least 100 dogs in our care and, at times, as many as 140 dogs.
-The number of dogs we care for is only limited by the number of foster homes we have available.
-We have a finite number of kennels at the ITV Rescue Center, but foster homes are limitless.
-The more foster homes we have, the more dogs we can rescue.
+The number of animals we are responsible for vary at any given time, but we usually have at least 150-200 animals.
+The number of animals we care for is only limited by the number of foster homes we have available.
+We have a finite number of kennels at the ITV Rescue Centers, but foster homes are limitless.
+The more foster homes we have, the more animals we can rescue.

 ITV has adopted a mandatory spay and neuter policy for all animals prior to adoption.
-All dogs and puppies shall be spayed or neutered upon veterinarian recommendation unless the health of the animal would be compromised by the surgical procedure.
+All animals shall be spayed or neutered upon veterinarian recommendation unless the health of the animal would be compromised by the surgical procedure.
 In such cases, spay/neuter surgery will take place as soon as the health of the animal permits.
-ITV provides at least one 5-way vaccinations for all dogs over one year old.
-For all dogs under one year old, a second 5-way vaccination is given.
-Up to three 5-way vaccinations are given to puppies.
-For dogs over six months old, a heartworm test is given.
-All dogs are also given a bordatella vaccination, de-worming and microchip.
+ITV provides, at a minimum, vaccinations, heartworm testing, FIV testing, fecal testing and other veterinary needs required by the individual animal.
 Any health issues discovered during examination or testing are treated.

 WHEN IS ITV OPEN?

-Our rescue center (located at 1417 N. Stockwell Road) is open Tuesdays 12-5 pm; Wednesdays 12-7 pm; Thursdays 12-5 pm; Fridays 12-5 pm; Saturdays 10-5 pm.
+Our Evansville rescue center (located at 1417 N. Stockwell Road) is open Tuesdays 12-5 pm; Wednesdays 12-7 pm; Thursdays 12-5 pm; Fridays 12-5 pm; Saturdays 10-5 pm.
+Our Chrisney rescue center is open Tuesdays 12-5 pm, Wednesdays 12-5 pm, Fridays 12-5 pm and Saturdays 12-5 pm.
 Furthermore, we are often at community events on Saturdays, Sundays and other times throughout the week.

 HOW MANY EMPLOYEES DOES ITV PAY?

-ITV has 2 full-time employees and 7 part-time employees.
-The employees are primarily responsible for taking care of the dogs at the ITV Rescue Center.
-The dogs at the rescue center are cared for from 7 a.m. to 9-10 p.m., seven days a week, 365 days of the year.
+ITV has 2 full-time employees and 10-12 part-time employees.
+The employees are primarily responsible for taking care of the animals at the ITV Rescue Center.
+The animals at the rescue center are cared for from 7 a.m. to 9-10 p.m., seven days a week, 365 days of the year.
 Everyone else helping ITV are volunteers and we depend heavily on volunteers to continue operations.

 DOES ITV KEEP OPEN KENNELS?

 No. We do not keep open kennels at the rescue center “just in case.”
-ITV’s kennels are always full because we do not believe that we should have empty kennels when so many dogs are dying every day, every hour at area shelters.
-When a dog is adopted from an ITV foster home or from the rescue center, there are always many more dogs waiting to fill the empty spot.
+ITV’s kennels are always full because we do not believe that we should have empty kennels when so many animals are dying every day, every hour at area shelters.
+When an animal is adopted from an ITV foster home or from the rescue center, there are always many more waiting to fill the empty spot.

-HOW DO I SURRENDER A DOG TO ITV?
+HOW DO I SURRENDER AN ANIMAL TO ITV?

-We ask that people who are surrendering dogs provide us advance notice so we can make arrangements for a place for the dog.
-People often believe that because we have a physical location that we have an open kennel for a dog they just want to drop off.
+We ask that people who are surrendering an animal provide us advance notice so we can make arrangements for a place for the animal.
+People often believe that because we have a physical location that we have an open kennel and believe that they can drop off animals at anytime.
 That is almost never the case.
-While we understand that emergencies arise, it provides added stress to our people and dogs when people just show up with a dog (in the case of an adopter returning an ITV adopted dog, for example).
-Therefore, we ask that people who want to surrender a dog email us at firstname.lastname@example.org with details regarding that dog so that we can attempt to help you and make arrangements for the dog.
+While we understand that emergencies arise, it provides added stress to our people and animals when people just show up with an animal (in the case of an adopter returning an ITV adopted animal, for example).
+Therefore, we ask that people who want to surrender an animal email us at email@example.com with details regarding the animal so that we can attempt to help you and make arrangements for the animal.
 PLEASE UNDERSTAND THAT BECAUSE OF LIMITED RESOURCES AND SPACE, WE ARE UNABLE TO HONOR EVERY REQUEST FOR HELP THAT WE RECEIVE.
-Many times, if you are able to keep the dog while we search for proper placement of the dog, it will help us, help you.
+Many times, if you are able to keep the animal while we search for proper placement, it will help us, help you.

 IS ITV AN “OPEN INTAKE” FACILITY?

 No. Unfortunately, we are limited by the number of kennels and foster homes we have available.
-We receive daily requests for help and we help when we can, but we are not required to take a dog into ITV.
+We receive daily requests for help and we help when we can, but we are not required to take an animal into ITV.
 Many times we work with individuals to schedule an intake date.
 We operate at capacity almost daily and we know our limits.
-Once a kennel is opened up by an adoption or a dog going to foster, there is always another dog immediately waiting for the kennel.
+Once a kennel is opened up by an adoption or an animal going to a foster home, there is always another animal immediately waiting for the kennel.
 We post on our Facebook page every Sunday our adoptions for the week.
 But, if we post on Sunday that we had 15 adoptions for the week, it does not mean we now have 15 kennels open.
-Instead, it means that fosters have adopted their foster dog and will not take another and/or we probably have already lined up many more dogs to fill any empty kennels at the ITV Rescue Center.
+Instead, it means that fosters have adopted their foster animal and will not take another and/or we probably have already lined up many more animals to fill any empty kennels at the ITV Rescue Center.

-We work very hard to learn about individual dogs upon intake by getting as much of the dog’s history as possible.
-When a dog is new to us, we find that many times he or she is very scared and we believe it is unfair to put the dog through a test during one of the most vulnerable times in the dog’s life.
-We learn about our dogs through reports from foster families, kennel techs and volunteers.
+We work very hard to learn about individual animals upon intake by getting as much of the animal’s history as possible.
+When an animal is new to us, we find that many times he or she is very scared and we believe it is unfair to put the animal through a test during one of the most vulnerable times in the animal’s life.
+We learn about our animals through reports from foster families, animal caretakers and volunteers.
 We have a volunteer trainer who we also consult with when necessary.
-When possible, adopters meet the foster family during the adoption process where they can ask questions about the dog.
-If the dog is living at the ITV Rescue Center, ITV provides as much information as we know to a potential adopter.
+When possible, adopters meet the foster family during the adoption process where they can ask questions about the animal.
+If the animal is living at the ITV Rescue Center, ITV provides as much information as we know to a potential adopter.

-We strive to get to know individual dogs and we do not judge dogs by how they act when they first arrive at our rescue.
-In fact, recent studies show that doing temperament tests upon intake to a shelter environment are not accurate predictors of the dog’s behavior in a home.
+We strive to get to know individual animals and we do not judge animals by how they act when they first arrive at our rescue.
+In fact, recent studies show that doing temperament tests upon intake to a shelter environment are not accurate predictors of an animal’s behavior in a home.